edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

 ## Under construction, not complete yet!
 Check back soon

 # Algebra with Python
-This syllabus is the full course, with all of the links and resources you need listed here in order.
+This syllabus is the full course, designed as a one-semester college course, with all of the links and resources you need listed here in order.
 Most of this course will involve videos and Google Colaboratory notebooks.
-As you go throught each part of this outline in sequence, watching each video and working through each Colab notebook, you will gain a full understanding of Algebra and how to write Python code to solve your Algebra problems.
-This will give you the foundation for deeper math, including data science.<p>
+As you go throught each part of this course in sequence, watching each video and working through each Colab notebook, you will gain a full understanding of Algebra and how to write Python code to solve your Algebra problems.
+Throughout this course, you will also build your own Algebra notebook that you will be able to use as your custom super calculator.
+This course (and the code you write here) will give you the foundation for deeper math, including data science.<p>

 Some videos will reference problems from textbooks, so here are the two textbooks we will use:<br>
 1. Business Math, a Step-by-Step Handbook (2021) by Jean-Paul Oliver<br>